Objectivity + Excess Return Identifier = Enhanced Opportunity Set

 Quality and valuation are inseparable attributes and we utilize our screens to focus on those companies that have either consistently created economic value for shareholders or are showing a trend of improvement in creating economic value.
 Our quality screens enable us to rank potential securities based upon a company’s short-term and long-term average spread as well as its slope and short slope, which are measures of an improving economic value creation.
 We then use valuation techniques to further refine the list of potential securities.
 We primarily use discounted cash flow analysis to give us an initial sense of the enterprise value of a company.
 Companies with a sufficient discount to our estimate of intrinsic value advance to a fundamental analysis.

 READ MORE — fundamental analysis

-Once the eligible list of securities has been filtered down to 80 to 100 stocks, we apply fundamental analysis by examining trends in the balance sheet, income and cash flow statements along with other qualitative factors specific to each company.
+Once the eligible list of securities has been filtered, we apply fundamental analysis by examining trends in the balance sheet, income and cash flow statements along with other qualitative factors specific to each company.
 It is at this point in our investment process that we have arrived at a final intrinsic value of the company.
 Detailed written reports are shared with the investment committee and catalysts that will move a mispriced security towards our estimate of intrinsic value are known and agreed upon by the committee.